rhasln16ht/lazycalc/README.md

 # LazyCalc
-A simple and lightweight terminal calculator written in C++.
+A minimal, fast, and easy-to-use command line calculator built with modern C++.

 ## Features
 - Interactive CLI  mode.
 - Basic arithmetic operations.
 - Minimal and fast.
-- Supported Windows, macOS, and other UNIX-like systems (including Android via Termux).
+- Only for UNIX-like system (such as GNU/Linux) and Android via [Termux](https://f-droid.org/id/packages/com.termux/).

 ##  Build & Run
 ```bash